mohawk-responsive-ui-frameworks/sass-basics/README.md

 ## Rule Nesting

+Take a moment to read this section of Sass's [documentation](https://sass-lang.com/guide#topic-3).

 Rule nesting allows us to write our Sass in a more concise manner that also makes it easier to change a parent class name without updating it in multiple spots in your Sass file.
 To make things clearer here's an example of CSS rewritten using Sass nesting you can find in `sass/styles.scss`.
 The SCSS compiles into the CSS version making them functional equivalents:

 ***